 Suicide and College Students

-In the U.S., suicide is the third leading cause of death in young people between the ages of 15 and 24.
-Young men commit suicide at five times the rate of young women, although female college students attempt suicide more often.
-The majority of young people who commit suicide do so with guns.
+In the United States, suicide is the third leading cause of death in young people between the ages of 15 and 24.
+Young men die by suicide at five times the rate of young women, although female college students attempt suicide more often.
+The majority of young people who die by suicide do so with guns.

 Depression is the biggest risk factor for suicidal youth.
 Other risk factors include:

 - substance abuse